 Need something more practical?
 Think about this.
-To produce a good image from a poorly taken photo can take hours sitting in front of a computer.
+Producing a good image from a poorly taken photo can take hours sitting in front of a computer.
 How long does it take to get it right in the first place?
-About 1/500th sec.
+About 1/500 of a second.

 About the Author

 Andrew Goodall writes for http://www.naturesimage.com.au and is a nature photographer based in Australia.
 He manages a gallery in Montville full of landscape photography from throughout Australia.